Vulvar cancer: United Kingdom

 Vulvar cancer causes less than 1% of all cancer cases and deaths, but around 6% of all gynecologic cancers diagnosed in the UK.
 Around 1,200 women were diagnosed with the disease in 2011, and 400 women died in 2012.
 In the United Kingdom, 7 out of 10 vulval cancer patients have major surgical resection as part of their cancer treatment.
 22% of patients use radiotherapy and only 7% use chemotherapy as a treatment plan.
 There are very high survival rates; patients diagnosed with vulvar cancer have an 82% of living more than one year, a 64% chance of living at least five years, and a 53% chance of living ten or more years.
 The rate of survival increases depending on the age of the patient and the stage of the cancer.

 United States

-In the United States, it newly occurred in about 6,070 people with 1,280 deaths a year.
-It makes up about 0.3% of new cancer cases, and 5% of gynecologic cancers in the United States.
-Vulvar cancer cases have been rising in the United States at an increase of 0.6% each year for the past ten years.
+In the United States, it newly occurred in about 7,480 people with 1,770 deaths a year.
+It makes up about 0.4% of new cancer cases, and 5% of gynecologic cancers in the United States.
+Vulvar cancer cases have been rising in the United States at an increase of 0.7% each year over the 2013-2022 period.